 Ski-in/Ski-out Luxury Homes on Summit Lane

-For those scouting for a detached house with ski-in and ski-out access, Summit Lane is the only location which offers you 1) a detached house; 2) ski-in ski-out; and 3) walk to Whistler Village.
+For those scouting for a detached house with ski-in and ski-out access, Summit Lane is the only location that offers you: 1) a detached house, 2) ski-in ski-out access, and 3) close to Whistler Village.
 No other location in all of Whistler can offer you those three things.
-Therefore, those three items make Summit Lane the most sought after location in Whistler with a price tag that reflects the supply and demand.
+Therefore, those three items make Summit Lane the most sought-after location in Whistler with a price tag that reflects the supply and demand.

 Table of Contents